digipres/publications/ipres/ipres-2008/papers/enduring-access-to-digitized-books-organizational-and-technical.md

   Library’s program to illustrate a range of organizational and technical issues involved in planning and implementing a preservation infrastructure for digitized books.
 creators:
-- Rieger, Oya Y.
+- Oya Y. Rieger
-- Kehoe, Bill
+- Bill Kehoe
 date: null
 document_url: https://services.phaidra.univie.ac.at/api/object/o:294102/download
 grand_parent: iPRES